Is Drupal a good CMS for Education organizations?

 7. Expanded role of parents and siblings

-COVID school closures mean that students learned at home without the usual learning support provided by schools.
+COVID school closures mean that students learn at home without the usual learning support provided by schools.
 In many cases, the role of parents and siblings expanded under home-based remote education to include varied levels of active tutoring and supervision.

-8. Data privacy
+8. Data Privacy

 The move to a decentralized learning environment during school closures resulted necessarily in more data, private and personal, residing in out-of-school locations.
-France’s Education Minister Jean-Michel Blanquer raised the need for appropriate regulation of on-line educational institutions to 'ensure adherence to rules on the collection, management and use of data, especially the personal data of children and youth'.
+France’s Education Minister Jean-Michel Blanquer raised the need for appropriate regulation of online educational institutions to 'ensure adherence to rules on the collection, management, and use of data, especially the personal data of children and youth'.

 9. Capturing feedback

-Is Drupal a good CMS for schools?
+Is Drupal a good CMS for High Education?

-Global acceptance of on-line learning has become an established fact during the pandemic.
-A critical component of an on-line learning platform is the CMS.
-According to a 2020 study, the top two CMS's used by US universities and colleges were WordPress and Drupal, making up 40% and 19% respectively of the institutions surveyed.
+Global acceptance of online learning has become an established fact during the pandemic.
+A critical component of an online learning platform is the CMS.
+According to a 2020 study, the top two CMSs used by US universities and colleges were WordPress and Drupal, making up 40% and 19% respectively of the institutions surveyed.
 Larger institutions (as measured by student enrollment) favored Drupal over WordPress.
 Stanford, MIT, and every Ivy League school used Drupal.

 Below, we discuss various factors that affect how Drupal fares as an education CMS under the post-COVID new normal.